JosieAilsa/JosieAilsa/README.md

 - 👋 Hi, I’m @JosieAilsa
-- 👀 I’m interested in UI design and development.
+- 👀 I’m a content creator and writer, but I've recently discovered a passion for UI design and development.
 - 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on anything that will build my skill set!
 - 📫 Reach me on josie.a.newman@gmail.com